zytfo/mastodon_trend_analyzer/README.md

 - Read a stream of a federated timeline in real-time using [mastodon.social](https://mastodon.social/) public API
 - Analyze data about suspicious tags and accounts within a federated timeline and aggregate data in the database
 - Provide public endpoints to gather aggregated data with filtration and pagination
+- Post content similarity check using nltk features and cosine similarity
 - Production-ready asynchronous backend service with the ability to handle requests from multiple clients in parallel simultaneously

 ## How Does It Work?